aiplan4eu/up-ibacop/README.md

 This library is being developed for the AIPlan4EU H2020 project (https://aiplan4eu-project.eu) that is funded by the European Commission under grant agreement number 101016442.

-It integrates the IBaCoP2 configurator, which developed by Isabel Cenamor and Tomas de la Rosa and Fernando Fernandez.
+It integrates the IBaCoP2 configurator, which is developed by Isabel Cenamor and Tomas de la Rosa and Fernando Fernandez.
 More information can be found at *The IBaCoP Planning System: Instance-Based Configured Portfolios.* PhD thesis, Universidad Carlos III de Madrid, 2016.